EjnarRaidriar/FLFA-Labs/Lab 2/Lab2Report.md

 * The function _define_grammar({Grammar})_ defines the grammar according to Chomski hierarchy.
 In order to define it, the function uses exclusion method.
 It goes through some checks in productions and eliminates grammars with stricter rules.
+Possible outputs are: 'Type_0', 'Type_1', 'Type_2', 'Left_Regular' or 'Right_Regular'.

 * The function _determine_FA({FA})_ returns a string that represents the FA: